“Which one do you use?”

 But, there are others that may be better for you.

 I figured it was time to whip up a quick blog post for those of you who are looking to sell your music online.

-Here’s a breakdown of the top music distribution sites that you could use as well.
+Rather than just breaking down “Distrokid vs TuneCore” or “TuneCore vs CDBaby”, I figured I’d throw out a few more for you.
+Here’s a breakdown of the top digital music distribution services that you could use as well.

 When it comes to comparing these services, it isn’t always apples to apples.
 I will throw out a few facts for each below to get you rolling but then you can take it from there.

 It is a pretty mixed bag on what the better deal is and it really depends on your personals needs when it comes to licensing, publishing and digital distribution.

 Look them over good before making your final selection.

 All of these digital music distribution services are pretty solid and are well-respected services in the industry: